-The world is a weird and wonderful place, if you’ve not noticed already – however, it’s likely to be weirder and more wonderful than you’ve ever imagined.
-They say that truth is stranger than fiction, and when it comes to history, wildlife, technology and more, you really couldn’t make half of it up!
+The world is a weird and wonderful place if you’ve not noticed already – however, it’s likely to be weirder and more wonderful than you’ve ever imagined.
+They say that truth is stranger than fiction, and when it comes to history, wildlife, technology, and more, you really couldn’t make half of it up!
 Therefore, we’ve taken the time to set aside some truly amazing facts which are guaranteed to make your head spin.

-Looking for some fantastic quiz questions, or some titbits to share with friends and family?
+Looking for some fantastic quiz questions, or some tidbits to share with friends and family?
 Show your innate knowledge of the amazing world around us with some of the following stunning and sensational bits of trivia.
 It’s a real mixed bag – so dip in and see what you can take out of it!

 1. Want to see double the sunsets in half the time?

 The Burj Khalifa is the tallest building in the world – so tall that it’s thought you’ll be able to see two sunsets from the top in the space of 24 hours.
 It’s a real experience if you ever get to try it!

 To this day, there are still bits and pieces of a mass Lego shipment that went adrift in 1997.
 Specifically, there are still bits of the 4.8 million Lego pieces continuing to drift up on the shores following a shaky journey for the Tokio Express.
 Believe it or not, you’ll still be able to scoop up some of the 90s Lego if you trawl Cornish beaches.

 3. A brilliant excuse for an air joyride!

 4. Don’t worry, many of us have this issue!

 Ever find yourself buying stacks of books and volumes, only to find that you never actually get around to reading them?
 There’s a word for the phenomenon – it’s called Tsundoku – and no, it’s not the same as the popular number grid puzzles from a few years ago!